International Flavors & Fragrances Inc. research snapshot

 DimensionConclusionConfidence

-Business qualityIFF sells flavors, fragrances, food ingredients, cultures, enzymes, probiotics, and bioscience solutions used in everyday consumer and industrial products.High
+Business qualityIFF sells flavors, fragrances, food ingredients, cultures, enzymes, probiotics, and bioscience solutions that go into everyday food, beverage, personal care, home care, and animal nutrition products, with TTM revenue near $10.79 billion.High

-MoatThe moat comes from formulation know-how, regulatory and safety trust, customer co-development, sensory libraries, manufacturing scale, and switching friction in validated product recipes.Medium-high
+MoatThe moat comes from formulation know-how, sensory and ingredient libraries, regulatory and safety trust, customer co-development, global manufacturing, and switching friction in validated recipes, and it is stronger in high-touch innovation than in commodity Fragrance Ingredients.Medium-high

 IFF AI stock forecast